antarthureau/max-graf-library/README.md

                             the next)
     normalize [prob|cost]   convert accumulated counts into probabilities, or into Dijkstra-compatible costs (cost = -log(p)).
-                            Destructive — do this once learning is finished. bang                     post current state to the console
+                            Destructive- do this once learning is finished. bang                     post current state to the console

 Left outlet emits `<from> <to> <count>` for each transition observed;